alphaeron/congen/docs/KEYCLOAK_INTEGRATION.md

 4. Frontend includes JWT token in API requests
 5. Backend validates JWT token and extracts user information
 6. Backend applies role-based authorization using `@PreAuthorize` annotations

+### Registration Flow

+1. User clicks "Create Account" on the frontend
+2. User is redirected to Keycloak registration page with custom Congen theme
+3. User completes registration on Keycloak (no passwords sent to our backend)
+4. User is redirected back to our application with authentication token
+5. If user doesn't have a profile yet, they're redirected to profile creation page
+6. User completes their fitness profile information
+7. Profile is created in our database linked to their Keycloak user ID

 ## Setup